 I know what you’re thinking though; you see the words “Gluten Free” in a recipe and you may say, “That’s not for me, I can eat gluten therefore I should make a regular cake and not a gluten free cake”.
 I hear you.
 Although I only came across butter mochi cake when looking for a dessert to make for a friend with celiac disease, it quickly became one of my family and friends’ favorite treats.

 And it’s also is a best seller at the church’s bake sale!
 It really stands out in an endless sea of breads, cookies and brownies.
-I have included a free download of catchy tags for bake sales below:
+I have included a free download of catchy tags for bake sales at the bottom of this post.

 I’ve tweaked the basic recipe to make it extra “coconuty” (like my daughter would say) and added the sesame seeds, which blend perfectly with the Asian theme.
 A friend, whose wife is Hawaiian, admitted in confidence my butter mochi was better than his wife’s.
 (Well I hope she’s not reading this right now.
 No, really, yours is good too and was my first inspiration!).